-Figure 3.11: The search tree for the privacy of d in the initiator's point of view in blanchet.xhtml
+In this protocol, the secret data d remains private in the initiator's point of view.
+Figure 3.11 shows the search tree for the point of view in which the initiator completes the protocol and in which there is a listener for the same d value the initiator hears.
 The fact that all the numbers are red here indicates that all the skeletons in the search are "dead", meaning that they are inconsistent with any actual executions.
 In other words, there are no executions in which d is revealed given our assumption that the private decryption key of b is not compromised.

 However, d does not remain private in the responder's point of view.
 Figure 3.12 shows the graph of a shape for the point of view in which the responder completes the protocol and in which there is a listener for the d value the responder sends.
 Note that although d is encrypted under s, and s is freshly chosen by an initiator, the shape shows that s can leak.
 We are not guaranteed that the initiator and responder agree on b.
-Therefore, the initiator may have sent s encrypted with s0, and since the private key corresponding to s0 is not necessarily secret, s1 may leak.
+Therefore, the initiator may have sent s encrypted with b_0 , and since the private key corresponding to b_0 is not necessarily secret, s may leak.